on-device-ml/llamaratti/README.md

 1. Some models might emit "tofu" or garbled output.
 This can happen for various reasons, including having duplicate copies of llama.cpp on the system.
 Ex: Homebrew & Github builds, custom model parameters, beta versions of macOS & lack of system resources.
-Using the installed version of llama.cpp is recommended, since there are still many changes happening with llama.cpp multimodal.
+Using the installed version of llama.cpp is recommended, since there are still many changes happening with llama.cpp multimodal.<br>

 2. If you modify parameters in llamaratti and then receive an "ERROR: Unable to parse parameters" this is likely due to a parameter thats incompatible with the model or llama.
-Clear the parameters and try again.
+Clear the parameters and try again.<br>

 3. Some models may be too large to load & use on your device.
 The load may hang, or you may receive an "ERROR: Unable to evaluate prompt.
 Result=...".
 In this case try lowering the context length value in the CTX LEN gauge (llamaratti).<br>

 4. After dragging an image into the response window, the image does not refresh when the window is resized (llamaratti).<br>

-5. Some .heic images don't appear to convert properly when dragged into the response view.
+5. Some .heic images don't appear to convert properly when dragged into the response view.<br>
 </pre>

 ## Performance